BaPSF/bapsflib/docs/howtos/readdata.inc.rst

 Three classes :class:`~bapsflib.lapdhdf.hdfreaddata.hdfReadData`,
 :class:`~bapsflib.lapdhdf.hdfreadcontrol.hdfReadControl`, and
-:class:`~bapsflib.lapdhdf.hdfreadmsi.hdfReadMSI` are given to read data for **digitizers**, **control devices**, and **MSI diagnostics**, respectively.
+:class:`~bapsflib.lapdhdf.hdfreadmsi.HDFReadMSI` are given to read data for **digitizers**, **control devices**, and **MSI diagnostics**, respectively.
 Each of these read classes are bound to :class:`~bapsflib.lapd.File`, see :numref:`f_read_methods`,